orvalho/notes-app/README.md

 ## Notes app

-I built this project in order to practice using Context API and React Native.
+I built this project in order to practice using Context API, React Native, REST API.

 Using this app user can:
 - see a list of notes